Aurora2050/CoBay-CPD/README.md

 ## Environment Setup

-The environment can be set up similarly to the `cpd_environment` configuration file.
+The environment can be set up similarly to the `cpd_environment.yml` configuration file.

 **Note:** The implementation of Pólya-Gamma sampling depends on the [PyPólyaGamma package](https://github.com/slinderman/pypolyagamma).